Follow the money: Salary cap could spawn NHL trade frenzy

 The rebuilding Rangers are closer to the other end of the spectrum with almost $19 million in cap space to play with.
 They might be able to accelerate the climb back to the playoffs with some shrewd moves at the draft this weekend and beyond because they can spend to the cap and don’t need to win this year.

-“What we’ve learned over the last few years since we started on this rebuild is having cap space affords you conversations you couldn’t have before,” New York GM Jeff Gorton said.
-“Now I think we’re in conversations and we’re talking to teams about things that maybe three or four years ago we weren’t able to do.
+“Having cap space affords you conversations you couldn’t have before,” New York GM Jeff Gorton said.
+“We’re in conversations and we’re talking to teams about things that maybe three or four years ago we weren’t able to do.
 There’s a lot of different avenues to do this, and there’s a lot of conversations that go into it as far as eating money or spending money or what you have to do.
-But definitely having cap space is a big thing ... it’s a big weapon to have as we move forward in our rebuild.”
+But definitely having cap space ... it’s a big weapon to have as we move forward in our rebuild.”

 Pittsburgh is among the contending teams that need to shed salary to be under the cap.
 The Penguins began that process by sending defenseman Olli Maatta to Chicago for young forward Dominik Kahun and a draft pick , and winger Phil Kessel would have been on the move to Minnesota had he not vetoed the trade.